stackhost/support-database/02.stack-cockpit/01.files/01.file-manager/docs.en.md

 Looks great on mobile devices, that's why it is usefull.

 ### User Interface
-At the bottom of the screeen is your toolbar with "usual suspects" as upload, download, edit, delete.
-We also added CHMOD.
+At the bottom of the screen is your toolbar with normal operations like:
+    - upload
+    - download
+    - edit
+    - delete
+    - etc..

+We also added
+    - CHMOD.
 You're welcome :)

 ![Stack Cockpit File manager](file-manager.JPG)